 6. How long a drive is it from Tucson?

 Please allow at least 90 minutes from the center of Tucson.
-It takes about 60 minutes to drive up from the base of the mountain.
+It takes about 60 minutes of steady driving from the base of the mountain.
 Participants originating from outside the city limits will need to allow appropriate additional travel time.
 You may also want to allot extra time to appreciate the spectacular vistas from the mountain road lookouts.

 7. What should I wear?